Palliative therapy for bile duct cancer

 Photodynamic therapy (PDT)

 For this technique, a light-activated drug is injected into a vein.
 The drug is more likely to collect in cancer cells than in normal cells.
-A few days later, an endoscope (a long, flexible tube that can be used to look inside the body) is passed down the throat and into the bile duct.
+A few days later, an endoscope (a long, flexible tube that can be used to look inside the body) is passed down the throat, through the stomach and intestine, and into the bile ducts.
 A special red light on the end of the endoscope is aimed at the tumor, causing the cells to die.
 The combination of PDT and stenting can be helpful for patients with bile duct cancer whose tumors aren’t resectable.

 To relieve pain, doctors may deaden the nerves that convey sensations of pain from the bile duct and intestinal area to the brain by injecting these nerves with alcohol.
-This can be done during surgery or later with the guidance of a CT scan.
+This can be done during surgery or by guiding a long, hollow needle into place with the help of a CT scan.

 Doctors can prescribe strong pain-relieving drugs if needed.
-Some people with cancer may hesitate to use opioid drugs (such as morphine) for fear of being sleepy all the time or becoming addicted to them.
+Some people with cancer may be worried about taking opioid drugs (such as morphine) for fear of being sleepy all the time or becoming addicted to them.
 But many people get very effective pain relief from these medicines without serious side effects.
-It's very important to let your cancer care team know if you are having pain so that it can be treated effectively.
-Read more about managing cancer pain in our document Guide to Controlling Cancer Pain.
+It’s very important to let your cancer care team know if you are having pain so that it can be treated effectively.

 Last Medical Review: 11/01/2014